List of mayors of Baton Rouge, Louisiana

-Some of the men and women who have held the title of mayor in the city of Baton Rouge, Louisiana.
+Leon Jastremski, mayor from 1876 to 1882.

+Sharon Weston Broome, mayor-president from 2017 to 2024.

 Background

-Baton Rouge was granted the right to incorporate in 1817 under legislation approved by Louisiana's second governor, Jacques Villeré.
+Baton Rouge was granted the right to incorporate as a town in 1817 under legislation approved by Louisiana's second governor, Jacques Villeré.
 The city was chartered the following year and led by a magistrate who was chosen among the popularly-elected, five-member board of selectmen.
 Selectmen were up for election annually.

-Early mayors also served one-year terms.
+Early mayors also served only one-year terms.
 The office had a two-year term in the 1880s and was increased to four years in duration in 1898.

-The first mayoral election in 1846 was between James Cooper (who had previously served as a magistrate) and John Dufrocq, a Whig Party member who won the balloting.
+The first mayoral election under "city" status was in 1846 between James Cooper (who had previously served as a magistrate) and John Dufrocq, a Whig Party member who won the balloting.
 In 1856 another noteworthy race occurred, this time between Know Nothing mayor Joseph Monget and his Democratic challenger, Edward Cousinard; after actually tying in the popular vote, the commissioners of election decided to award the election to the incumbent.
 Cousinard later won the mayor's seat himself in the 1857 election.

-The city's government essentially ceased to exist for the duration of the Civil War, once the Battle of Baton Rouge had begun in 1862.
-It was also largely stripped of influence at one point by the First Reconstruction Act, which was issued in 1867.
+The city's government essentially ceased to exist for the duration of the Civil War, once the Battle of Baton Rouge had commenced in 1862.
+In 1863, the victorious Union Army subsequently divided the Baton Rouge area into districts and sub-districts that were administered by "commanders"—in this case, military officials who had basically been temporarily rotated out of a combat zone and given administrative duties in the local military occupation area for several weeks or months at a time as a brief respite before returning to the battlefield.
+With such short-term assignments, some of these commanders reportedly made much more of a favorable impression on the locals for their efforts to govern and to assist with the rebuilding of the city than others did.

+Later, after the return to civilian rule, the city government was also largely stripped of influence at one point by the First Reconstruction Act, which was issued in 1867 and caused it to miss an entire election cycle in the process.